juniordiscart/ImpossibleOdds-Toolkit/Docs/Weblink.md

 The messenger class provides several ways to get notified when a response comes in.
 The most advanced of these notification systems is the custom callback system.
 Any object can register itself with the messenger.
 These objects can mark their methods with the `WeblinkResponseCallback` attribute, which defines that a method is interested in processing a specific kind of response.

-The parameterlist of such a method can contain the fully type-qualified request and/or response as well as the message handle.
-Each parameter can be optional and can appear in any order.
+The list of parameters of such a method can contain the fully type-qualified request and/or response as well as the message handle.
+Each parameter is be optional and may appear in any order.

 ```cs
 [WeblinkResponseCallback(typeof(MyResponse))]